CAPTRSTEAM/survey-app/README.md

 ### Creating and Deploying Surveys

 1. **Create Survey**: Use the Survey Builder to create a new survey
-   - Follow the 5-step wizard to configure survey details
+   - Follow the 5-step wizard with modern card-based interface
-   - Add sections and questions as needed
+   - Add sections with visual question type picker and intuitive controls
+   - Reorder sections using up/down arrow controls
    - Export the survey as a JSON file to you PC

 2. **Deploy Survey**: Use the Survey Taker to administer the survey